Filtered Fukaya categories: Continuation functors

 Let $d\geq 2$ and $\vec{L}=(L_0,\ldots,L_d)$ be a tuple of Lagrangians in $\lagmd(M,\omega)$.
-We define by $\mathcal{T}^{d+1}_\col(\vec{L})$ the set of colored trees labelled by $\vec{L}$ and by $\mathcal{T}^{d+1}_{U,\col}(\vec{L})$ the set of colored trees labelled by $\vec{L}$ which can be represented by an unilabelled tree. \begin{rem} As said above, our trees will be defined only between Fukaya categories constructed via pertrubation data which share the same Morse part.
+We define by $\mathcal{T}^{d+1}_\col(\vec{L})$ the set of colored trees labelled by $\vec{L}$ and by $\mathcal{T}^{d+1}_{U,\col}(\vec{L})$ the set of colored trees labelled by $\vec{L}$ which can be represented by an unilabelled tree. \begin{rem} As said above, our trees will be defined only between Fukaya categories constructed via perturbation data which share the same Morse part.
 As it will be apparent from the discussion below, this simplifies the definition of system of ends for colored labelled trees.
-The definition of universal system of ends for $\vec{L}$, as well as that of consistency, readily translate to the case of colored labelled trees, as condition (3) in the definition implies that there are finitely many of those.
+The definition of universal system of ends for $\vec{L}$ (see Section \ref{seconsystemofends} for the definition of system of ends), as well as that of consistency, readily translate to the case of colored labelled trees, as condition (3) in the definition implies that there are finitely many of those.
 We skip the details. \end{rem}